mit-rss/wall_follower/README.md

 ## Submission and Grading

 From now on, for each lab, your tasks may include:
-- Publishing a report on your team's github pages website
+- Publishing a report on your team's github pages website, and uploading it to [Canvas](https://canvas.mit.edu/courses/36874/assignments/449543) for grading
 - Giving an 8 minute briefing presentation (plus 3 minutes Q&A) together with your team
-- Uploading the briefing slides to your github pages website
+- Uploading the briefing slides to your github pages website and uploading it to [Canvas](https://canvas.mit.edu/courses/36874/assignments/449541) for grading
 - Submitting a team member assessment form
 - Completing a check off with your team's assigned TA